JeremiePat/ExtendPromise/README.md

 * ExtendPromise allow to track fulfillment progress
 * ExtendPromise provides extra resolution methods for list of Promises

-This library is really in its infancy, so if you want a robust Promise library ready for production code you should consider looking at the [bluebird](https://github.com/petkaantonov/bluebird) or [RSVP](https://github.com/tildeio/rsvp.js) library.
+This library is really in its infancy, so if you want a robust Promise library ready for production code you should consider looking at the [bluebird](https://github.com/petkaantonov/bluebird) or [RSVP](https://github.com/tildeio/rsvp.js) libraries.

 # Support